 Luckily, while in the midst of this new normal where online learning is becoming ever more popular, there are plenty of great microphones to help teachers get started.
 Below, we’ve rounded up our favorite microphones for teaching online.
 Each can help teachers to communicate clearly and effectively with students without breaking the bank.
 These microphones are simple to connect to any device and can truly take your online lessons on Zoom or Skype from lackluster to fantastic in minutes.

 Top 5 Best Microphones for Teaching Online Reviewed

 1. Blue Snowball iCE Mic for Recording and Streaming

 Blue Snowball iCE Mic has long been regarded as a top choice among podcasters and game streamers for its high-quality audio, minimal feedback, and clarity.
 For the price point, it is easily one of the best microphones for online teaching as well.
 When teaching online, you need an easy-to-use microphone set up, small enough not to take up too much space, and clear in audio.
 This is a microphone that checks all the boxes.

 Thanks to a custom condenser capsule, you can enjoy the totally crystal clear audio free from muddled feedback or static.
-This unit has a frequency response of 40-18kHz.
+The Snowball Microphone has a frequency response of 40-18kHz.
 Since the unit was designed with platforms such as Skype in mind, teachers can enjoy a vast range of compatibility among all online teaching platforms.
 Small enough to sit next to any keyboard, this is a plug-and-play device that connects to your Mac or PC via a USB without the need for additional software or driver installation.